 Irisheyes.com caught up with Grace shortly thereafter at a summer service event near campus.

 “Coming back after winter break with the slush on the ground after a tough South Bend winter was hard,” Grace said.
 “I was just trudging to class and trying to walk.
 I couldn’t really make it on time because I had my big boots on.
 I was just thinking ‘How can I keep doing this?’.
 But eventually after coming to class every day covered in sweat and breathing hard I realized that if could make it to class like that every day, then I could overcome any rehab.

 “I feel like other people should be worried about me because I have metal in my leg now,” Grace joked.
 “I am bringing metal onto the field so other players should be scared.”

 Butkus Committee members apparently agree, as Grace is one of two Irish 'backers to be named to the prestigious award's 2014 watch list, joining omni-present sophomore Jaylon Smith as nominees.

 Two years ago, Irish senior linebacker Manti Te'o claimed all three awards, adding the Walter Camp, Maxwell, and Lombardi trophies along the way.
-Smith has staked pre-season claim to the latter award as well, earning a spot on the Lombardi watch list along with senior center Nick Martin.
-Martin was also named to the Rimington Trophy watch list, presented annually to the nation's top center.
+Smith has likewise staked pre-season claim to the latter award, earning a spot on the Lombardi watch list along with senior center Nick Martin.
+Martin was previously named to the Rimington Trophy watch list, presented annually to the nation's top center.

 The Lombardi award recognizes the nation's top interior lineman, currently defined as "down linemen, end-to-end, either on offense or defense, who set up no farther than 10 yards to the left or right of the ball, or linebackers who set up no farther than five yards deep from the line of scrimmage."